Skip to content

 Ba Ho Waterfalls

 The Ba Ho Waterfalls are just 40 minutes by car from Nha Trang City.
-It consists of three waterfalls, and the bottom one is the most crowded, but you have to walk for half an hour through the jungle to reach the place.
+It has three waterfalls, and the bottom one is the most crowded, but you have to walk for half an hour through the jungle to reach the place.

-If you want to go to the other two waterfalls, you will have to climb using stone steps and large boulders, push through the thicker forest, and wear hiking shoes because the rocks can get slippery, and it is a famous place for cliff-jumping.
+If you want to go to the other two waterfalls, you will have to climb using stone steps and large boulders, push through the thicker forest, and wear hiking shoes because the rocks can get slippery.
+It is also a famous place for cliff-jumping.

 Vinpearl Cable Car

-The Vinpearl Cable Car is a famous means of transportation to use while you are visiting Nha Trang, it connects Nha Trang with Vinpearl Island, and the tour in it takes about 15 minutes and is 3,000 meters long.
-The cable car took a year to be built to resist earthquakes, strong winds, and monsoon rains.
+The Vinpearl Cable Car is a famous means of transportation while visiting Nha Trang.
+It connects Nha Trang with Vinpearl Island, and the tour takes about 15 minutes and is 3,000 meters long.
+The cable car took a year to build and is designed to resist earthquakes, strong winds, and monsoon rains.

-While taking your tour in the cable car, you will be able to see beautiful views over the sea and the Disney-like Vinpearl park, and it is considered the longest overwater cable car in the world.
+While taking your tour in the cable car, you will be able to see beautiful views over the sea and the Disney-like Vinpearl park, which is considered the longest overwater cable car in the world.

 Vinpearl Land

-The Vinpearl Land is something like Disney Land, located on Vinpearl Island, and it is a mixture of amusement park and Water Park that offers rides and thrills for all ages.
+Vinpearl Land is something like Disney Land, located on Vinpearl Island.
+It is a mixture of amusement park and Water Park that offers rides and thrills for all ages.
 While there, you can go to the Vinpearl water park, a prominent place that offers lazy rivers, adrenaline-filled slides, a water obstacle course, and a beach.

-Also, don’t forget to go to the entertainment part, which includes an arcade area, horse riding, castles that look like the ones in Disney, a 3D movie theater, and live performances.
-Another lovely thing to try there in the park is the Vinpearl sky wheel, considered one of the tallest Ferris wheels in the world at 120 meters.
+Also, don’t forget to go to the entertainment area, which includes an arcade area, horse riding, castles like those in Disney, a 3D movie theater, and live performances.
+Another lovely thing to try in the park is the Vinpearl sky wheel, considered one of the tallest Ferris wheels in the world at 120 meters.

 Hon Mun